deathworlders/online/content/books/deathworlders/chapter-23-back-down-earth.md

 "Communication with *what*?"
 Kevin pressed.

 "A secure server."
 Darcy said.
-“Full of briefings and reports and documents that you'll need to read, though I *suspect* that a lot of what's in there won't come as that much of a surprise to you.”
+"Full of briefings and reports and documents that you'll need to read, though I *suspect* that a lot of what's in there won't come as that much of a surprise to you."

 Kevin nodded.
-"Just two more questions..."
+"Just two more questions…"

 Darcy sat back and delicately crossed her legs.
 "Shoot."

 "One: Why me?
 I ain't exactly the model of ambitious patriotism, you know."

 "Ten years ago, you drove up to the front gates of SCERF carrying the kind of intelligence we were absolutely starving for."
 Darcy told him.
-“You've clearly got *something* that does the job of ambition, even if it's just that you'd rather not get nuked from orbit.
-Certainly, you're smart enough to know that as a real possibility and you've taken active steps---potentially at risk to your own liberty and person---to combat it.”
+"You've clearly got *something* that does the job of ambition, even if it's just that you'd rather not get nuked from orbit.
+Certainly, you're smart enough to know that as a real possibility and you've taken active steps---potentially at risk to your own liberty and person---to combat it."
 She inclined her head.
-“Now would *you* say that somebody like that wasn't worth our time?”
+"Now would *you* say that somebody like that wasn't worth our time?"

 Kevin frowned and didn't answer.

 "What's your second question?"
 Darcy prompted him, eventually.

-"...Does this thing come with a salary?"
+"…Does this thing come with a salary?"

 ___
 **Date Point 10y2m2w1d AV**
 **HMS** **_Sharman_** **(HMNB Folctha), Folctha, Planet Cimbrean, The Far Reaches**

 ***John Burgess***